-16.06 Overtime Compensation
+16.6 Overtime Compensation

-- a) Overtime worked shall be compensated at the following rates: - i) time and one-half for the first two (2) hours of overtime on a regularly scheduled work day; and - ii) double time for hours worked in excess of (i); and - iii) double time for all hours worked on a day of rest.
+- (a) Overtime worked shall be compensated at the following rates: - (1) time and one-half $(1\frac{1}{2}x)$ for the first two (2) hours of overtime on a regularly scheduled workday; and - (2) double-time (2x) for hours worked in excess of (1); and - (3) double-time (2x) for all hours worked on a day of rest.

-The compensation of overtime in (i) and (ii) is to be on a daily basis and not cumulative.
+The compensation of overtime in (1) and (2) is to be on a daily basis and not cumulative.

-- b) An employee who works on a designated holiday which is not a scheduled work day shall be considered to have worked overtime and shall receive his/her regular day's pay, and shall receive additional compensation at the rate of double time for all hours worked; except for Christmas and New Year's when the additional compensation shall be at the rate of double time and one-half for all hours worked. - c) An employee on travel status who is required to travel on College business outside his/her regular working hours shall be compensated at the applicable overtime rates for all hours travelled.
-The Employer may determine the means of such travel. - d) Employees shall have the option of receiving cash for overtime compensation or equivalent compensatory time off. - e) Where the employee opts for payment in cash, the Employer shall make every reasonable effort to make payment by the end of the month following the month in which the overtime was worked. - f) i) An employee shall not have more than sixty (60) hours for Appendix 2(a) employees or seventy (70) hours for Appendix 2(b) employees of compensatory time banked at any one time.
+- (b) An employee who works on a designated holiday which is not a scheduled workday shall be considered to have worked overtime and shall receive his/her regular day's pay, and shall receive additional compensation at the rate of double-time (2x) for all hours worked; except for Christmas and New Year's when the additional compensation shall be at the rate of double-time and one-half (21⁄2x) for all hours worked. - (c) An employee on travel status who is required to travel on college business outside his/her regular working hours shall be compensated at the applicable overtime rates for all hours travelled.
+The Employer may determine the means of such travel. - (d) Employees shall have the option of receiving cash for overtime compensation or equivalent compensatory time off. - (e) Where the employee opts for payment in cash, the Employer shall make every reasonable effort to make payment by the end of the month following the month in which the overtime was worked.

+- (f) (1) An employee shall not have more than sixty (60) hours for Appendix 2(a) employees or seventy (70) hours for Appendix 2(b) employees of compensatory time banked at any one time.
 When an employee opts for compensatory time off, such time off shall be taken at a time mutually agreed to between the Employer and the employee.
 However, for compensatory time earned in November or December, it may be mutually agreed to schedule such time off within the first six (6) months of the following year.
-Such agreement shall not be unreasonably withheld by the Employer.

-- ii) Any compensatory time off remaining at the end of the calendar year shall be paid in cash. - iii) If requested in writing prior to December 15, and employee may elect to have the payment in ii) above made to the voluntary group RRSP administered by the College. - g) The hour rate for instructional staff shall be calculated in accordance with this Agreement. - h) Once annually, an employee who has thirty (30) hours for Appendix 2(a) employees or thirty five (35) for Appendix 2(b) employees compensatory time banked as of December 1, may set aside up to the same amount to be taken as though it were part of their annual vacation for the following year by requesting such in writing prior to December 15.
+Such agreement shall not be unreasonably withheld by the Employer. - (2) Any compensatory time off remaining at the end of the calendar year shall be paid in cash. - (3) If requested in writing prior to December 15th, an employee may elect to have the payment in ii) above made to the voluntary group RRSP administered by the College. - (g) The hour rate for instructional staff shall be calculated in accordance with this Agreement. - (h) Once annually, an employee who has thirty (30) hours for Appendix 2(a) employees or thirty-five (35) for Appendix 2(b) employees compensatory time banked as of December 1st, may set aside up to the same amount to be taken as though it were part of their annual vacation for the following year by requesting such in writing prior to December 15th.

-16.07 Overtime Meal Allowances
+16.7 Overtime Meal Allowances